 An involved father will create or deploy interpersonal relationships and contextual resources to support his parenting.
 It’s not unusual for a father who was previously uninvolved in his community to suddenly join a neighborhood association or take an interest in scouting.
 He wants his kids to be safe and now pursues his goals via pro-social behaviors.
 Interestingly, these pro-social behavior sometimes extend to himself.
 Involved fathers stop smoking.
 They diet.
 They go to the doctor.
 Sometimes they engage in these behaviors despite very poor track records regarding their own health.
 Again, they want their children to be safe and they are guaranteeing that safety by looking after themselves.

 None of this happens overnight.
 A man doesn’t magically develop these skills or get awarded a seat on the condo board on account of paternity.
-He achieves developmental gains gradually by successfully building the father-child relationship through a series of transitions as his child develops, his family faces crises or deaths, and his own economic or emotional situation changes.
+He achieves developmental gains gradually by successfully building the father-child relationship through a series of transitions as his child develops, his family faces crises, and his own economic or emotional situation changes.
 Involved dads double down during transitions.
 The more a dad connects his fathering to life changes, the “more of a dad” he becomes.
 There are always events and situations that make it difficult for fathers to remain positively involved with their children; the critical benefit of involved fatherhood is that it puts dads in a position to handle happenstance while remaining focused on fatherhood.
 This is not only good for men, who have the self-assurance derived from a strong identity and family structure, but for their children, who know that dad has their back.